smh1988-2/pokemon-party-builder/README.md

 There is a local backend (json-server) that saves the user's current team so that it is not lost on reload.

-We used Bootstrap to style the app.
+We used Bootstrap for styling.

 ### User Stories
 - I want to search the database for a Pokemon.